The Eagles are in Switzerland for their annual pre-season tour as competitors in the 55th edition of the yearly Uhrencup tournament.

 Hailing from the picturesque Lucerne - a German-speaking city in the centre of the country - the team play in blue and white at the Swissporaena: a modern, multi-use stadium completed in 2011.

 The current Swiss Super League Champions, Young Boys will provide a stern test for Hodgson’s men.

 The reigning title holders currently play their football at the Stade de Suisse Wankdorf, the second largest football stadium in the country with room for over 31,000 spectators.
 Acting as a national stadium, the Stade de Suisse has an artificial pitch and is thought to have cost more money to build than any other building in Switzerland.

 Managed by Gerardo Seoane, Young Boys have the likes of former France international Guillaume Hoarau and Serbian midfielder Miralem Sulejmani in their ranks.
 Remarkably, Hoarau has 107 goals from 154 games for the club.

 Sitting on the boundary between the French- and German-speaking parts of Switzerland, Biel/Bienne lies at the feet of the Jura Mountains and will be the location for Palace’s match against FC Luzern on the 9th July.

 It is a small municipality with around 55,000 residents - about 10,000 less than the combined populations of Selhurst, Norwood and Thornton Heath.

-Bern - about 35 miles from Biel/Bienne - is the de facto capital of Switzerland, with the nation in actual fact not having an official capital city.
+Bern - about 35 miles from Biel/Bienne - is the de facto capital of Switzerland, with the nation not having an official capital city.
 Bern is referred to as ‘the federal city’ in Switzerland, however, as it is the seat of government.